jc-juarez/pipebit/README.md

 # PipeBit 🛸

-PipeBit is a Quick Pipeline Deployment System for Local Data Pipelines in Python without having to reference any pipeline paths.
+PipeBit is a Quick Pipeline Deployment System for Local Data Pipelines based on Multi-Threading in Python without having to reference any pipeline paths.

 **Please note that this system is not finished yet and may have unexpected behaviors in situations with large data sets and when fast transmission speeds are needed.
 Once I finish this period's exams I will continue with the development of the overall system.**